subrato29/boilerplate-cypress/README.md

 -------------------
 ```
 'npx cypress open' OR
-'npm run test' (normal inside the browser)
+'npm run test' (normal inside the physical browser)
-'npm run all' (all tests will be executed headless)
+'npm run all' (all tests will be executed headlessly)
-'npm run chrome' (all tests will be executed headless mode in chrome)
+'npm run chrome' (all tests will be executed headless mode in chrome with physical browser)
-'npm run <TEST_NAME>' (specific test file will be executed)
+'npm run <TEST_NAME>' (specific test file will be executed headlessly)

 ```